I love my life.

 - Click on the green button that says Add List

-Go ahead and create a different card for every dream or vision you have.
-Simply click on +Add a card, write and then click on the green button that says Add Card.
+- Click on +Add a card, write and then click on the green button that says, Add Card.

-In order to make this list even more dreamy, I like to set as a cover a picture that represents my dream life as a whole.
-For example, I’d love to live in Manhattan for at least a year, so let’s set a picture of New York as the cover for this list.
+I like to set as a cover a picture that represents my dream life as a whole.
+For example, I’d love to live in Manhattan for at least a year, so let’s set a picture of New York as the cover for this List.